1dv023/follow-the-route/README.md

 ## The assignment
 You should set up an application that follow this rules:

-1. The application should listen to port 8000.
+1. The web application should listen to port 8000.

-2. When the client asks for the root URL a static file (index.html) should be responded to the client.
+2. When the client asks for the root URL a static html file (index.html) should be responded to the client.

 3. The application should have a main layout defining a templete for all dynamic views.